Bill Gates once said, “Your most unhappy customers are your greatest source of learning.”

 - What factors didn’t matter as much?

 - Who was involved in the decision-making process?
 Who made the final decision or signed the contract?
 What was their title?
+It’s critical to figure out if you’re speaking to and dealing with the right decision-makers and understand the entire process for a business or project.

 - Who else did you look at?
 What other companies did you talk to?
 What other ways did you look at solving this problem?